navya6489-bit/hangman-game-python/README.md

 # hangman-game-python

-Simple Hangman game using Python
+A simple Hangman game developed using Python where the player guesses a hidden word with limited attempts.

+## Features
+- Random word selection
+- User input validation
+- Tracks wrong attempts
+- Displays win or loss result